getnacelle/poc-shopify-cart-nextjs/README.md

 ### Performance

-The above video shows that there is some slight latency associated with adding to cart + removing from cart.
+The above video shows that there is some latency associated with adding to cart + removing from cart.
 To deal with this, you could maintain a separate cart object which would be used as the source of truth for the UI.
 Changes to the cart would then need to be treated as optimistic transactions in which the UI-driving cart object and the Shopify cart are updated asynchronously.

 #### Maintaining two carts

-Optimistic & asynchronous cart transactions introduces a new set of challenges - how do you deal with situations in which the Shopify server-side cart becomes out-of-sync with the UI-driving cart object, which doesn't depend on successful network requests?
+Optimistic & asynchronous cart transactions introduce a new set of challenges - how do you deal with situations in which the Shopify server-side cart becomes out-of-sync with the UI-driving cart object, which doesn't depend on successful network requests?
 This could become problematic for a customer who is shopping on their mobile phone during a train commute with a spotty network connection.

 In the event of a desync between the two carts, interval-driven polling of the Shopify AJAX API could be used to re-sync the carts.
 But building this system introduces complexity that needs to be accounted for when weighing the pros and cons of the headless storefront w/ Shopify AJAX Cart approach.